jesusredondo/jesusredondo.github.io/_posts/2017-02-14-VideoGame_design_I_Framework_Selection.markdown

 date:   2017-02-14 23:36:00 +0100
 categories: project
 ---
 In this series of posts I will develop a video game from bottom to top.
-During these series of posts, many of the assets and decisions will be taken in conjunction with the people that follows the manual.
+During these series of posts, many of the assets and decisions will be taken in conjunction with the people that follow the manual.
 Don't miss anything and subscribe at [@Musicaligera_](https://twitter.com/Musicaligera_).

 ## The Video Game Itself: